ArctosDB/documentation-wiki/_documentation/agent.markdown

 ## preferred_agent_name

 Preferred Name is the namestring displayed by default.
 Note that this is not unique within Arctos, and so cannot serve as a useful identifier.
 (That is, "Eduardo M. Spencer" might refer to any number of entities, even locally.)
+Do not attempt to embed data in names! ``William (Bill) ...`` or ``William "Bill"...`` are simply wrong, but may exist for legacy reasons; please fix as encountered.

 ## created_by_agent_id